joshuaguerin/Answer-Set-Programming-Algorithms/README.md

 You are absolutely correct!
 The term really doesn't apply based on the definition of an algorithm in Computer Science.
 "Patterns" or "implementations" may be better, but don't really have a solid sound to them.
 I needed *something* to call the repo, and I'm modeling the idea off the myriad of books out there with titles like "Algorithms in C++" or "Algorithms in Python."
 What I'm going for is essentially similar to the purposes of those books--just in a language that isn't inherently algorithmic.

 ## Organization
+The repository  is designed around a "flat" organizational structure for ease of navigation.
 While I am opting for a flat directory organization at the moment for ease of navigation, one possible organization of the problems for the reader could be:

 | Category  | Problems | Complexity |